Why we should radically change how we do change

 That said, the Radical How report is also optimistic.
 We don’t necessarily need to take big risks on unknown technologies, policies or methodologies.
 We just need to be more radical in applying what works.

-You can read the full report here.
+You download the PDF here.
 We’d love your feedback.